HerrMotz/bachelor-thesis/publication/main.typ

 == Proposed Solution
 This thesis aims to explore methods and concrete implementation, which guides the user through the process of finding an answer to a given question in an RDF database.
 This includes:

-- enabling a layman to create complex SPARQL-select-queries using a visual interface, #todo[find a pretty abbreviation for SPARQL-select-queries and change every occurrence in the document and write a macro which detects these occurrences and marks it as an error]
+- enabling a layman to create complex SPARQL-SELECT-queries using a visual interface and

-- allow changes to the SPARQL-select-query, which will in turn change the graph in the visual interface
+- allow changes to the SPARQL-SELECT-query, which will in turn change the graph in the visual interface.

-It will use Wikibase-specific features/conventions, such as:
+It will use Wikibase-specific features and conventions, such as:
 - the fuzzy search API,

-- the metainfo API and
+- the meta-info API and

-- RDF constructs, such as Qualifiers (see @heading_qualifiers).
+- RDF constructs, i.e. Qualifiers (see @heading:qualifiers).

-The concrete improvements are:
+The concrete improvements over other approaches are: #todo[Move this to the Results section?]

-- advancing over @heading_rdf_explorer, Query by Graph offers a special visual element for qualifiers as proposed by @Simons_Blog_Entry_Graphic_query,

-- a more intuitive user interface and
+- the advancement regarding user-friendlyness of similar visual query builders, such as @Vargas2019_RDF_Explorer,

-- the ability to create federated queries.
+- the ability to create federated queries over multiple data sources,

+- the ability to import existing SPARQL queries

+- #todo[list more :-)]

-For this, I decided to develop a lightweight web application, which at its heart has Rust-code to translate visually built queries to SPARQL queries and vice versa#footnote[The code is publicly available at #link("https://github.com/HerrMotz/bachelor-thesis/")[`github.com/HerrMotz/bachelor-thesis`].].
+For this, I decided to develop a lightweight web application, which at its heart has Rust-code to translate visually built queries to SPARQL queries and vice versa#footnote[The code is publicly available at #link("https://github.com/HerrMotz/bachelor-thesis/")[`http://github.com/HerrMotz/bachelor-thesis`].] (see @heading:implementation).
 The program is already in practical application at the time of writing.
-Changes to the code have been made by a team from the digital humanities at the Friedrich Schiller University Jena under my lead.
+Changes to the code have been made by a team from the digital humanities at the Friedrich Schiller University Jena under my lead, where a hands-on session with students was conducted.
 Any changes which do not originate from my work are clearly marked in the code repository.#todo[lasse ich das wirklich so stehen?]

-== Related Works
+== Related Work

-=== RDF Explorer <heading_rdf_explorer>
+=== RDF Explorer <heading:rdf_explorer>

 The approach by Vargas et al. @Vargas2019_RDF_Explorer is to show all possible assertions about an object #todo[Is "object" the right word?] already while building the query.
 The goal is to guide the formulation of the user's question from a known starting point.
 This approach uses a fuzzy search prompt for an RDF resource as a starting point.
 After adding an object from the prompt results to the drawing board, the user can select from a list of all relations to other objects to augment the prompt.
 The user may also leave the relation unspecified, add a new object and select from a list of all assertions between these two objects.
 A user may just as well choose to let any object or property be a variable.